About Estate Planning

 Without this document, your family may need to pursue an expensive and time-consuming court guardianship.

-A Medical Power of Attorney names the person who will make healthcare decisions if you cannot speak for yourself.
+Medical Power of Attorney: Names the person who will make healthcare decisions if you cannot speak for yourself.
 They can:

 Work with doctors